Asking how often you should publish a blog post is like asking a social media manager how often you should post on Instagram.

 Perfect.

-Now that’s been established, what changes when you move to 2 biweekly posts?
+Now that’s been established, what changes when you move from one biweekly post to two?
 Or what about a post a week?

-Monthly, however, will typically result in slower growth, but it is far more manageable and easy to maintain.
+Monthly Blogging: Monthly blogging will typically result in slower growth, but it is far more manageable and easier to maintain.

-Biweekly is the middle ground, offering benefits of both without placing too much pressure on your team.
+Biweekly Blogging: Biweekly blogging is the middle ground, offering the benefits of both without placing too much pressure on your team.

 Search engines prefer consistency.
 So, while you may consider the above options, always think about what you can maintain on a quarterly or even half-yearly basis.
 It’s better to blog monthly for a year and maintain a consistent posting schedule than to blog weekly for a month and then never post again.